 - MX holds a 53.8% ownership interest in BOX.
-The results for BOX are consolidated in our Income Statement. - The net income attributable to non-controlling interests includes \$1.2 million related to BOX, a decline of \$1.8 million from \$3.0 million in Q3/11. - Net income attributable to non-controlling interests represents the other BOX members' share of BOX's net income or loss in the period.
-The decrease in net income in Q3/12 from Q3/11 reflected lower revenue due to a decrease in volumes.
+The results for BOX are consolidated in our Income Statement. - Net income attributable to non-controlling interests represents the other BOX members' share of BOX's net income or loss in the period.
+The increase in net income in Q4/12 from Q4/11 reflected an accounting adjustment relating to the BOX SRO.